Max Domarus

 Maximilian Bernhard Domarus (1911–1992) was a German writer, historian, researcher, archivist, translator, and publicist.

 Domarus is best known for his historical work on the Third Reich and the speeches of Adolf Hitler.
-Domarus was the author and editor of the 3,400-page, four volume set entitled Hitler: Speeches and Proclamations 1932–1945: The Chronicle of a Dictatorship.
+Domarus was the author and editor of the 3,330-page four-volume set entitled Hitler: Speeches and Proclamations 1932–1945: The Chronicle of a Dictatorship.

 Domarus' work is generally considered the most essential and reliable resource on the speeches of Hitler and a unique chronicle of the Third Reich.

-However, there were also chronological mistakes in the first original Edition.
-These were later used in the unmasking of Konrad Kujau's forged 'Hitler Diaries'.
+However, there were also some chronological and factual errors in the original first Edition: these errors helped expose Konrad Kujau's forged Hitler Diaries, which copied from the original first edition as its main source, since Kujau copied these errors into the Diaries.